Where to have your Boston-area photoshoots

 Downtown locations for photoshoots

-I will no longer be photographing any locations downtown (this includes the Charles River, Boston Public Gardens, Boston Commons, Christopher Columbus Park, any South End park) unless the session ends by 7:30 am.
-The sessions last about 40 minutes, so we would need to start by 6:50am at the latest.
+I will no longer be photographing any locations downtown (this includes the Charles River, Boston Public Gardens, Boston Commons, Christopher Columbus Park, any South End park) unless the session ends by 8:00 am.
 If this is too early for you, please consider a location out of the city.
+Ending by 7:30am is what I consider a ‘sunrise’ session (“sunrise for safety and OK light”).
+True sunrise for beautiful light is when true sunrise is according to this website.

 If you are willing to consider a sunrise session, these are some visual examples of those locations: